 Choose your language:

-It’s no secret that, at the moment, Comcast is clearly associated in popular opinion with bad customer service.
+It’s no secret that people associate Comcast with poor customer service.
 So bad has the reported level of service been that when the Philadelphia-based cable company attempted a partial rebrand to Xfinity in 2010, the change was seen more as a move to repair a damaged reputation than to roll out a new line of services.

 Several years and several iterations of Xfinity later, Comcast is still getting beat up.
-The general public didn’t seem to catch on to the Xfinity brand revamp, and embarrassing audio appears to define the company.
-Comcast itself can’t help but acknowledge it, responding to the crisis head on by launching a spate of slightly self-deprecating TV ads.
+The public didn’t seem to dig the Xfinity brand revamp, and an embarrassing recorded encounter clouds the company's reputation.
+Comcast made the smart move of acknowledging its image, responding to the crisis head on by launching a spate of slightly self-deprecating TV ads.
 A recent YouGov consumer attitude survey found “[w]ord of mouth levels for Comcast have increased since the beginning of the year and have stayed elevated.
 However that word of mouth is predominantly negative: Comcast and Time Warner Cable in particular have spent most of this year with far more negative perception levels than other cable providers, and at generally worse levels than before the merger announcement was made.”

 A Reuters/Ipsos poll in March wasn’t too far behind, discovering that 52 percent of Americans were skeptical about the proposed Comcast-Time Warner merger.